krishnan-mani/cf-plugin/README.md

 ## Requirements

-To make use of this extension, make sure your template filename ends with `.cf.json`
+This extension is active when working with templates with a filename ending in `.cf.json`

 ## Source

-The source for this extension is maintained at Github repository [git@github.com:krishnan-mani/cf-plugin.git](git@github.com:krishnan-mani/cf-plugin.git)
+The source for this extension is maintained at Github repository [cf-plugin](git@github.com:krishnan-mani/cf-plugin.git)